Saturday, October 19, 2024

 7. What are the key defining moments in their past, both good and bad?

-This should give you enough background to either jump in and write, or identify where you want to develop further.
-One word of warning though--creating a rich backstory can be both a benefit and a curse.
 You might discover a lot of interesting things about your characters, but you can also lock yourself into people you won't want to change later.
 Plus, you might find yourself trying hard to get all that "cool stuff" into the story and bogging it down.

-For example, I knew Nya's parents died in the war, but no more than that until I got to places in the story where that information became pertinent.
+For example, I knew Nya's parents died in a war, but no more than that until I got to places in the story where that information became pertinent.
 History was revealed naturally because I wasn't trying to find spots to tuck in already created backstory, I finalized it as I needed it.
 It freed me up to write what felt right based on what I knew about Nya and her world.

-Whatever you do, remember that characters are people.
 They're not 100% anything, and have all the contradictions a real person has.
 They're wrong sometimes, believe things they shouldn't, and can be total jerks.
 But they also have great strengths when needed, good qualities that surprise people, and unplumbed depths.

 How do you create your characters?
 Do they start fully formed or as empty shells?